apache/arrow/docs/source/format/CDeviceDataInterface.rst

     better consumer-focused thread control as far as receiving the data.
 A call to this function simply indicates that data is available via the provided task.

+    The producer signals the end of the stream by passing ``NULL`` for the ``ArrowAsyncTask`` pointer instead of a valid address.
+This task object is only valid during the lifetime of this function call.
+If the consumer wants to use the task beyond the scope of this method, it must copy or move its contents to a new ArrowAsyncTask object.

     The ``const char*`` parameter exists for producers to provide any extra contextual information they want.
 This is encoded in the same format as :c:member:`ArrowSchema.metadata`.
 If not ``NULL``, the lifetime is only the scope of the call to this function.
 A consumer who wants to maintain